 - Cater for everyone’s shopping needs

 The draft development plan will provide guidelines for future developments in the town centre.
-The plan is expected to be completed by the end of the year and we will talk with residents about it over the summer.
-Keep an eye out for us in the Glen Innes Town Centre in the New Year!
+The plan is expected to be completed in mid-2018 and we'll talk to residents about it later in the year.

 Panmure town centre